Created in 2009, the TFSA was an immediate success, which continues unabated.

 Still popular, RRSPs offer a distinct advantage.
 The contributions are fully deductible from your taxable income.

-Every year, you are entitled to make an RRSP contribution equal to a maximum of 18% of the income you earned in the previous year, provided you do not exceed the annual limit ($26,230 in 2018).
+Every year, you are entitled to make an RRSP contribution equal to a maximum of 18% of the income you earned in the previous year, provided you do not exceed the annual limit ($30,780 in 2023 and $31,560 in 2024).Footnote 2

 You can find your exact RRSP contribution limit on the notice of assessment sent to you by the Canada Revenue Agency upon receipt of your tax return.
 The amount is shown under your “RRSP/PRPP Deduction Limit statement.”